 Well, this is how it looks like in the night from the jazz club Sinnerman located on the rooftop of Dom Sindikata.
 The building itself has an interesting history – built in 1957, it used to be the place where workers’ unions held congress meetings, then it turned into a general congress hall and later into a concert and theatre hall, and the offices are, well – offices.

 The complex building with a complex history can only have complex access – you get into the building at the entrance near cafe Šoljica, take the lift to the 7th floor and follow the signs.
-In the evening it features some really good jazz gigs in a totally relaxed atmosphere (white wine is to die for!) and during the day you can just enjoy the view from the terrace and have some snacks.
+In the evening it features some really good jazz gigs in a totally relaxed atmosphere (the white wine is to die for!) and during the day you can just enjoy the view from the terrace and have some snacks.

 Once you’re at the entrance don’t give up because it looks like some old bureaucratic soc-realistic building, because – that IS exactly what it is :).